 background

-Guardianship is the presence of one or more people who can potentially stop a crime.
-It has been a key factor in deterring criminals.
-The definition of guardianship however has been subject of change, and thus greatly varied.
-With technology coming into the mix it creates new challenges to understand what guardianship is: when you do not see anyone but you do see cameras is someone watching you and are you thus exposed to guardianship?
+Guardianship is the presence of one or more people who can potentially stop a crime and is a key factor in deterring criminals.
+With technology coming into the mix it creates new challenges to understand what guardianship is: when you do not see anyone but you do see cameras is someone watching you?
 As guardianship is vital to deter criminals it is necessary that we know what guardianship can consist of and how we can make sure that guardianship is present in for example neighbourhoods to deter burglars.

-Your research will contribute to practice and policy making by showing the limits and benefits of guardianship and when we should opt for physical, symbolic or dynamic guardianship.
-For example, you could set up a study to train people to become guardians in VR, test if people feel comfortable with dynamic guardianship (symbolic and physical guardianship combined) or if they feel more safe with cameras around their neighbourhood.
-You will have a lot of freedom in this thesis to set-up your own research.
+Your research will contribute to practice and policy making by showing the limits and benefits of guardianship and how we should foster guardianship.
+In this project there are unlimited topics within guardianship you can tackle.
+You could set up a study to train people to become guardians, use a VR environment to see how people respond to measures that makes it seem as if someone is in their neighbourhood such as dynamic lighting, or see if people will act more as guardians if they know their neighbour is (secretly) judging them.
+You will have a lot of freedom in this thesis to set-up your own research, own input is highly appreciated.

 research questions

-3. If we let people take the perspective of a criminal, can they understand better how to display guardianship?
+1. If we let people take the perspective of a criminal, can they understand better how and why to display guardianship?

-4. Can we train people to exhibit more guardianship?
+2. Can we train people to exhibit physical guardianship?

 Type of research

-The options are experimental and/or survey, depending on the research questions and preferences of the student.
+The options are experimental, survey or even qualitative approaches, depending on the research questions and preferences of the student.

 keywords